webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 };
 ```

-Alternatively, you can provide a function for more control.
+Alternatively, you may provide a function for more control.
 The return value will indicate whether to include each chunk.

 ```js
 module.exports = {